bazzline/php_component_requirement/README.md

 # Version History

     * next
-        * Refactored locking by using [lock component](https://packagist.org/packages/net_bazzline/component_lock "lock component for php")
+        * Refactored locking by using https://packagist.org/packages/net_bazzline/component_lock
     * v1.0.1
         * Added annotations to example requirement
         * Added return value $this to magic __call methods of requirement and condition